 Investment tracking alongside budgeting.
 This is Monarch's clearest advantage.
 You see your checking account, credit cards, 401(k), and brokerage all in one dashboard.
 Net worth updates daily.
 No other budgeting app under $10/mo does this.

 Shared household access.
 Both partners get full access to the same account — shared budgets, shared transactions, shared goals.
-YNAB offers this too, but Copilot and Rocket Money don't.
+YNAB and Copilot offer this too, but Rocket Money doesn't.

 Custom rules and automation.
 You can auto-categorize transactions, set up recurring rules, and create custom categories.
 The rule system isn't as granular as Copilot's, but it covers 90% of use cases.